SCECcode/create_pycsep_docker/README.md

 and the users environment.
 This prints a url to the screen where the user can access the pycsep_juypter notebook running in the container.
 This retrieves the pycsep image from dockerhub if it is note found locally on the users docker environment on their computer.
 * clean.sh - this invokes a docker cleanup script which removes all the local images and containers and frees up space on the users computer.

-*Usage:
-A Docker container created from this pycsep requires that a subdirectory, called "target" exists where the docker pycsep is invoked.
-This ./target subdirectory will be mounted in the image, and output results will be written there, so they are exchanged with the docker image.

-*Command to run notebook inside container is:
-The run_pycsep_jup.py script, starts the docker image with commands that will open a ports between the container and the host computer.
-It starts the Docker container with a command like this: docker run -it -p 8888:8888 image:version

-The Dockefile contains instructions to start the jupyter notebook with the following commands, inside the Container : jupyter notebook --ip 0.0.0.0 --no-browser --allow-root

-When the docker images starts, it prints a URL in the terminal window.
-The user then can copy that url and paste it into a browser on their computer, and jupyter notebook, with pycsep installed is available and accessible in their browser.
-The inputs and results are exchanged between the notebook and the users computer through the a subdirectory called ./target which is directory that is accessible both inside the container, and on the users computer.

 ## Usage
 To run a pyCSEP Docker image, the user should start a docker client on their current system.
 They should open a terminal window on their system and select a directory where they want to run pyCSEP.
 Then, they should create a subdirectory called "target".
 This directory will be used to transfer files from the Docker container to and from the user's computer.
 Then, users invoke a "docker run ..." command to start the image.
 If the image is not available on their local system, it will be downloaded from Dockerhub.